 If you want to be mindful, use all of your senses.
 Listen carefully and observe everything around you, not just what’s in front of you.
 This will enhance your creativity, give you more opportunities to take spectacular photos, and help you be peacefully present.

-Equipment that is rough, bulky, or heavy will add to your discomfort and give you unnecessary problems to worry about.
+, bulky, or heavy will add to your discomfort and give you unnecessary problems to worry about.
 Fortunately, many companies are creating more and more products that are both beautiful and comfortable.
 There are a plethora of accessories that will look incredible on you and make your professional life easier to manage.
 A few of these things are:

 The last thing you want is to rush back home, eat something unhealthy, and edit your photos in a stuffy room.
 Knowing that you have a clean living space waiting for you is not only refreshing but motivating.
 Before you go out, make sure your workspace is tidy.
 Plan something that your future self can look forward to a movie night with friends, a visit to the park, or a day off that you’ve been postponing for too long.